 - Dental insurance premiums

-- Everyday dental care items—think dental floss, dental picks, toothpaste, and toothbrushes
+- Everyday dental care/personal care items—think dental floss, dental picks, toothpaste, and toothbrushes

 - Teeth whitening and other cosmetic procedures

-If you're not sure, you should run it by your employer's benefits administrators to understand exactly they can receive reimbursement for.
+If you're not sure, you should run it by your employer's benefits administrators to understand exactly what you can receive reimbursement for.
 This should be done before you try to file a claim.

 4. Make the most of grace periods and carryovers